The Chicago Days

 Jim Moran, 2002

 With the desire to foster the dreams of many to own businesses, in 1995 Jim and Jan Moran and JM Family established the Jim Moran Institute for Global Entrepreneurship at Florida State University (FSU) College of Business with an initial $1 million gift.
 Beginning in 1998, additional contributions from Jim and Jan, JM Family, and The Jim Moran Foundation have enabled the Jim Moran Institute to enhance its programs and services.
 The gift also provides annual recognition of up to two Jim Moran Scholars – African-American high school seniors from South Florida and North Florida who are role models and have received admission to FSU with an identified financial barrier.
 Presented by The Jim Moran Foundation, Scholars receive a four-year, needs-based scholarship with funding through the Jim Moran Institute.

 The mission of the Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class education, leading-edge research and applied training, consulting and mentorship and public recognition.
 Its faculty and staff provide students, faculty, entrepreneurs and business owners – at no charge – the tools and expertise necessary to develop strategies that establish and sustain advantages for businesses in today's competitive marketplace and to creatively pursue new opportunities and innovations involving the start-up of new business ventures.

-In December 2015, Jan Moran and The Jim Moran Foundation committed $100 million to FSU – the largest gift in the university's history – to create the Jim Moran School of Entrepreneurship and to continue funding and expanding the Jim Moran Institute.
-As the nation's largest public interdisciplinary, degree-granting school of entrepreneurship, it will greatly expand entrepreneurship courses currently taught in the College of Business and make them available to all FSU students.
-The official launch is scheduled for August 2018 – as part of the celebration of what would have been Jim Moran’s 100th birthday.
+In December 2015, Jan Moran and The Jim Moran Foundation committed $100 million to FSU – the largest gift in the university’s history – to create the Jim Moran School of Entrepreneurship and to continue funding and expanding the Jim Moran Institute.
+As the nation’s largest public interdisciplinary, degree-granting school of entrepreneurship, it also is the first to operate independently outside of a college of business at a public institution, greatly expanding entrepreneurship courses and making them available to all FSU students.
+The school offers three majors in commercial, social and retail entrepreneurship and four minors in commercial, social, retail and hospitality entrepreneurship.
+Classes were originally scheduled to start in fall 2018 as part of the celebration of what would have been Jim Moran’s 100th birthday, however, the program launched a full year ahead of schedule.